NickZward/Personal-Projects/Supermarket Sales/README.md

 ## Objective: Analyzing the sales data to understand sales trends and customer behavior!

+### **Data Exploration:**<br />
-**Data Exploration:** First, I explored the data to understand it's structure and relationships.
+First, I explored the data to understand it's structure and relationships.
 I used SQL queries to extract basic information such as number of records, unique values, and data types.

 SELECT * <br />
 FROM sales <br />